digi-monkey/noscript-topic-filter/README.md

 A Simple Noscript Boilerplate
 ====

 wasm_bindgen Rust boilerplate for writing and deploying Noscript.
+This is also a noscript example that filters Nostr text note events with the Japanese language.
+Other language filtering is available at [branches](https://github.com/digi-monkey/noscript-boilerplate/branches)

 ---
 required: